Nikkei rebound gathers pace on hints of U.S., euro zone action

 "People may just be starting to think it's okay to be long again," said Hisao Matsuura, equity strategist at Nomura.
 "When these sectors rose last year they preceded a recovery."

-The securities sector .ISECU.T rose 3.9 percent, insurance .IINSU.T gained 2.7 percent and mining .IMING.T climbed 3.1 percent.
+The securities sector rose 3.9 percent, insurance gained 2.7 percent and mining climbed 3.1 percent.

 Fears of a euro zone collapse abated slightly after the European Central Bank on Wednesday increased pressure on European leaders to resolve the region's debt crisis and hinted that action could be taken if there is further market turmoil, although it stood pat on its main interest rate of 1 percent.